torbsd/torbsd.github.io/resources.md

 ## Resources ##

 This page collects links and information relevant to __TDP__.
-We apologize for any omissions and welcome ideas from others.
+We welcome relevant submissions from others.

 ### The BSDs and Related Projects ###